 Dakpa Gyatso Acharya is a native Tibetan translator and researcher.
 He studied at the Central University of Tibetan Studies, Sarnath, majoring Buddhist philosophy and Tibetan language, where he earned the Shastri [BA] and Acharya degrees [MA].
 After completion of the Acharya degree, he served as the personal secretary to Gyetrul Jigme Rinpoche, son of Terton Namkha Drimed Rabjam Rinpoche.
 During his work, he also served as the head of the Ripa Private Office and translator of Terton Namkha Rinpoche.
 He travelled extensively with Gyetrul Jigme Rinpoche in this capacity.
 Dakpa has translated and edited numerous articles and books including the “Activities of Vidyadhara Chogyam Trungpa Rinpoche in the West,” the Historical and Religious Life of the King Gesar of Ling [Tibetan], the entire cycle of Tagsham Samten Lingpa’s treasure-teachings (termas) for International Nyingma Buddhist Encyclopedia, the Ripa Buddhist Monastic Code, Odisha Buddhist Connection and so on.
 Dakpa has been working on his own book-in-progress: the Encyclopedic Dictionary of Tibetan Buddhism in Tibetan-Sanskrit-English and its commentary.
 In 2014, he came to Nova Scotia, Halifax, where he lived for three years working with Nalanda Translation Committee.
 In April 2017, he moved to Toronto along with his wife and daughter.
 Currently, he lives in Toronto working with Prof. Frances Garrett; he also works for Nalanda Translation Committee, and the Berzin Archive e.V. as a translator and editor.

-Khenpo Kunga Sherab joined the Department for the Study of Religion at the University of Toronto as a PhD student in 2016.
+Khenpo Kunga Sherab received a PhD from the Department for the Study of Religion at the University of Toronto in 2023.
 His research is in the area of contemporary Tibetan Buddhist scholars’ engagement with science with a particular interest in Buddhist and contemporary scientific theories of consciousness, karma and reincarnation.
 He received an MA, also from the DSR, in 2014.
 Khenpo has worked at the DSR since 2009 both as a course instructor of Tibetan language and as a Research Consultant, assisting with student and faculty research and teaching in Tibetan Studies.
 Before coming to the University of Toronto, Khenpo received a traditional Tibetan Buddhist monastic education and earned the advanced title of Khenpo (abbot) in 2005 from the Dzongsar Institute for Advanced Studies of Buddhist Philosophy and Research in India.
 He then taught for many years at Dzongsar Institute, India and Zurmang Buddhist College in Sikkim, India.
 He is the author of several works on Buddhist philosophy in Tibetan.

 Minket Lepcha has been engaged with documenting stories and folklore based on ethnic communities of Darjeeling and Sikkim for several years.
 She directed a film on River Teesta through SOPPECOM, and she was also a teacher for several years.
 Inspired by Lepcha folklore and believing that the ecological widsom are hidden in these stories, she created a workshop based on the folklore of Himalayan Communities, especially Lepcha folklore.
 She uses this workshop tool to inspire, influence and educate young minds to connect with river and mountains and provide an experiential learning towards their surrounding rivers and mountains.
 She has been travelling for the past 2 years narrating stories of river, seeds, birds, mystical creatures to school and college students across India, Nepal and Bangladesh.
 She is an awardee of Young Green Filmmaker 2016 in Woodpecker International Film Festival for her film ‘Voices of Teesta’.
 This film also earned 10th position amongst 110 films in World Water Forum in Brazil 2018.